 Produces a sequence of flow elements (encapsulated in a splice) to document a procedure named id.
 Nesting prototypes corresponds to a curried function, as in define.
-The id is indexed, and it also registered so that racket-typeset uses of the identifier (with the same for-label binding) are hyperlinked to this documentation.
+Unless link-target?-expr is specified and produces #f, the id is indexed, and it also registered so that racket-typeset uses of the identifier (with the same for-label binding) are hyperlinked to this documentation.